 We are all subject to the constant balancing act between success and failure - nobody is immune to it.
 Even if it looks like a contradiction: We need this game of risk like air to breathe.
-Not because we need the thrill, but because every risk offers tangible opportunities.
+Not because we are thrilled by the thrill, but because every risk offers tangible opportunities.

 The more difficult the challenges, the more satisfying it becomes to have overcome fear and insecurity.
 Pride in an achievement you didn't dare to perform before means a valuable gain in mental health.
 Good prevention does not wrap people and their problems in cotton wool, but encourages them to lead a conscious life "here and now".

-Our best protection of health seems to be to learn to deal with conflicts and tensions in such a way we do not become paralyzed by them, but grow from them.
-This means we feel at home somewhere, we recognize a meaning in life and develop personal perspectives.
+Our best protection of health seems to be to learn to deal with conflicts and tensions in such a way that we do not become paralyzed by them, but grow from them.
+This means that we feel at home somewhere, that we recognize a meaning in life and develop personal perspectives.
 We have trust, cultivate relationships and can feel joy.
-We dare to do something and accept the whole range of our emotions.
-Anger and envy and fear and sadness are a part, but also love, sympathy and sensual joy.
-It’s all part of being human.
+We dare to do something and are grateful for the whole range of our emotions.
+Anger and envy and fear and sadness are part of it, but also love, sympathy and sensual joy.
+It's all part of being human.

 Let us also remember that it is not only our fellow human beings who cause us stress.
 We ourselves can cause daily stress for others without realizing it.
 This insight enables us to change our attitude from selfish to empathic.
 In this way we improve our own health and can promote the health of others.
 This means taking responsibility in three ways.
 It is about the responsibility for our own health, the responsibility for the health of our fellow human beings and the responsibility for the living conditions on our planet and thus for the life chances of future generations.